Internet for Travelers in Uzbekistan

 Opening Hours: M-Sa 08:00 to 20:00, Sunday: from 09:00 to 18:00

-UMS is a major mobile operator in Uzbekistan and Beeline’s greatest competitor.
+Mobiuz is a major mobile operator in Uzbekistan and Beeline’s greatest competitor.
 It has similar characteristics in terms of communication quality and coverage areas but stands out by offering special fares for tourists such as the “Uzbekistan Pass”.
-UMS is trying to open more points of sale for SIM cards at airports around Uzbekistan–its first such point of sale recently opened at Bukhara International Airport.
+Mobiuz is trying to open more points of sale for SIM cards at airports around Uzbekistan–its first such point of sale recently opened at Bukhara International Airport.

 Address: 24 Amir Temur Ave., Tashkent (near the Wyndham Hotel)